AlexMacx/git-localconfig-repo/README.md

 # git-localconfig-repo
-Local repository to test MS and how to connect it to config sever.
-The limits-services files will be added to this repo in every environment
+This is Manuel's Local repository to test MS configuration files and how to connect them to config sever.
+The limits-services files will be added to this repo in every environment (Dev, Qa, stage, Prod).